Skip to main content

 If you have been accused of or arrested in relation to sexual misconduct, domestic abuse or stalking:

-You may have received some correspondence from the university about a disciplinary process following the university receiving information about your involvement in a sexual misconduct, domestic abuse and/or stalking incident.
+You may have received correspondence from the university about a disciplinary process following the university receiving information about your involvement in a sexual misconduct, domestic abuse and/or stalking incident.
 If this is the case, you are entitled to receive support from the university should you want it.

 Support available for University staff